fabianschoeppach/nomad-UIBK-plugin/README.md

-# nomad-ubik-plugin
+# nomad-uibk-plugin

-UBIK schema and parser collection for NOMAD plattform.
+UIBK schema and parser collection for NOMAD plattform.

 ----